faridurreza/Real-Time-Drone-Detection-and-Alarm-System-Using-Machine-Learning/README.md

    - pip install opencv-python torch numpy pillow

-3. USe the YOLOv8 model based on YOLOv5 framework:
+3. USe the YOLOv5 model framework:

-   - YOLOv8 is built on the YOLOv5 framework and includes several architectural and developer experience improvements.
-YOLOv8 based on YOLOv5 is easier to use, faster and more accurate.
+   - YOLOv5 framework and includes several architectural and developer experience improvements.
+YOLOv5 is easier to use, faster and more accurate.

 ## Usage